 Are Surgical Technology courses offered online?

-Surgical Technology courses are only offered on campus and at assigned clinical sites.
+No. Surgical Technology courses are only offered on campus in a face-face setting and at assigned clinical sites.

 What are the working conditions for a Surgical Technologist?